 The number of individual private or public property parcels has not changed significantly since the inception of Venice of America, which comprised the land west of Lincoln Blvd, amounting to approximately two square miles of land (1200 acres).
-That is broken down with roughly 30,000 residents and approximately 160 acres of commercial and related parking uses (12% of the total land area is commercial as described in the CCC LUP).
-The various public right-of-ways make up about 4277 acres (as shown DPW Engineering GIS map, 186325542 SF) which computes to about 35.6% of all of Venice is dedicated to public right-of-ways dedicated to transportation uses.
+That is broken down with roughly 30,000 residents and approximately 160 acres of commercial and related parking uses (12% of the total land area is commercial as described in the California Coastal Commission (CCC), Land Use Plan (LUP)).
+The various public right-of-ways make up about 4277 acres (as shown DPW Engineering GIS map, 186,325,542 SF, see attachment I) which computes to about 35.6% of all of Venice west of Lincoln land.

 The concept of "Quality of Life" for residents, businesses and visitors is directly related to the ease of access we all have to go to where and when we desire without being inconvenienced by gridlock or such heavy traffic that we have to provide large amounts of time to get to our destination on time.
 Ask yourself, is the traffic on the roadways in Venice being caused by local residents and the business that serve our community or is it more likely our small very old community is being impacted by outside forces?
 These forces might include the explosion of new job opportunities in our neighboring City of Santa Monica or by the huge residential expansion occurring in Playa Vista, Del Rey and Marina Del Rey.
-Consider this: Santa Monica to the north of Venice has created over 100,000 new jobs in the past decade while the three communities to the south have added over 50,000 residences during the same time period.
+Consider this: Santa Monica to the north of Venice has created over 100,000 new jobs in the past decade while the three communities to the south have added over 50,000 residences during the same time period and they are still expanding.
+Santa Monica also has the 10 freeway and the Metro Expo light rail line both of which are traffic magnets for commuters approaching from the south.

 Then, to south of Venice, several factors have played into the massive traffic impacts Venice is suffering with on a daily basis.
 These include the conversion of the Del Rey industrial community into high density apartment and condo developments (20,000 residential units), the Playa Vista project (30,000 resident units) that converted mostly wetlands that were once occupied by Howard Hughes and his private airport.
-Finally, Marina Del Rey, which was a 1960's two story development of 3000 residential units and a small crafts harbor, has shifted into high gear and is now building out what is called Phase II Development, a growth increase to over 40,000 dwellings.
+Finally, Marina Del Rey (MDR), which was a 1960's two story development of 3000 residential units and a small crafts harbor, has shifted into high gear and is now building out what is called Phase II Development, a growth increase to over 40,000 dwellings.